-Some examples of unacceptable uses of JAL Job Access Loan funds are as follows:
+Some examples of unacceptable uses of JAL funds are as follows:

-- Alleviating a financial crisis that is the result of the individual's failure to accept a bona fide offer of employment or the individual's termination of a job without good cause; (See W-2 Manual, Chapter 11.2.3) - Paying fines incurred for drunk driving (OWI) or operating after revocation (OAR) offenses, traffic violations, penalties, and bail; - Expenses covered by the Emergency Assistance program; - Personal needs such as clothing (not work related) household appliances, etc; - Paying taxes.
+- The individual's failure to accept a bona fide offer of employment or the individual's termination of a job without good cause; (See W-2 Manual, Chapter 11.2.3) - Paying any fine related to operating a motor vehicle under the influence of drugs and/or alcohol.
+Including but not limited to fines for Operating While Impaired, Blood Alcohol Content, and Implied Consent Violations. - Expenses covered by the Emergency Assistance program; - Personal needs such as clothing (not work related) household appliances, etc; - Paying taxes.

-On a case by case basis, the W-2 Wisconsin Works agency has authority to further identify prohibited uses of JAL funds for purposes similar to those on this list.
+On a case by case basis, the $\underline{W-2}$ agency has authority to further identify prohibited uses of JAL funds for purposes similar to those on this list.